 Edward Wastnidge joined the Department of Politics and International Studies in 2013.
 Prior to this he held positions at Manchester Metropolitan University, Keele University and the University of Manchester.
 He also previously worked for the Open University as an Associate Lecturer.
-Edward is currently the Qualifications Director for the Open University’s International Studies programme
+Edward is currently the Qualification Director for the Open University’s International Studies programme.

 PhD, Middle Eastern Studies, University of Manchester

 BSc (Hons) Human Geography, University of Plymouth